H.I.S. (OTCMKTS:HISJF) Reaches New 12-Month High at $19.53

-Separately, Zacks Investment Research upgraded shares of H.I.S. from a “sell” rating to a “hold” rating in a research report on Wednesday, December 2nd.
+Separately, Zacks Investment Research raised H.I.S. from a “sell” rating to a “hold” rating in a research report on Wednesday, December 2nd.

 H.I.S.
 Co, Ltd. provides travel agency services worldwide.
 The company offers sports related tours, such as ski and diving tours; casual to luxury cruises; escort accompanied tours, honeymoons, and onboard weddings; and local tour services in Australia, Bali Island, Guam, Thailand, and South Korea.
 It also operates hotels and theme parks, as well as provides airline tickets.